Brahm-Karan-Singh/Fun_Projects_with_Python/README.md

 ###                  * *
 ###                  *

+## 5.Snake Water Gun Game:
+### A multiplayer fun game in which your opponent is computer and and it is similar to the game stone paper scissors and in this game you will get 5 chances to beat computer and
+### to become the winner.

 #### Note- I am making these projects while learning python, so some of the codes would be longer which i will optimize in the future :)